sebastian-mutz/fsml/doc/api/lin.md

 **Note:** This subroutine uses `eigh` from the `stdlib_linalg` module to compute eigenvalues and eigenvectors of the symmetric covariance matrix.

+@note
+The procesure has no pure equivalent, because it relies on an impure procedure for eigen-decomposition (`eigh`).
+@endnote

 ### Syntax
 `call` [[fsml(module):fsml_pca(interface)]]`(x, nd, nv, pc, ev, ew [, r2])`